jkuczm/MathematicaCellsToTeX/README.md

 11.0 on Linux.
 Since it doesn't contain any OS specific code it should work with above versions on all operating systems.

-There's also no obvious reason for package not to work on earlier (6.0+) versions of *Mathematica*.
+There's also no obvious reason for package not to work on older (6.0+) and newer (11.1+) versions of *Mathematica*, but it was not tested with these versions.